Healthy living

 Influenza (flu) vaccine

-• Influenza (flu) is a common, highly contagious virus that affects the respiratory system.
-It is a serious disease (especially for young children, the elderly, and during pregnancy).
+• Influenza (flu) is a common, highly contagious virus that affects the lungs and airways.
+The virus can cause a mild to serious illness and even death in young children, older adults and vulnerable people.

 • Immunisation is safe, effective and the best way you can protect yourself and those around you against the flu.

-• The annual influenza vaccine is recommended for everyone from 6 months of age.
+• Seasonal influenza vaccination is recommended for everyone aged 6 months and over.

 • Timing is important – get the influenza vaccine in the cooler months between April and September.